ASE-ESIR3/langiumProject/README.md

 This readme will explain how to use the different parts of the project, and the problems encountered during developpement.

+## Code examples

+You will find in the CodeExamples folder at the root of this repository, some code example that can be ran in the simulator to desmonstrate some aspects of the language validation.

 # How to use